HarrisonHemstreet/blog/src/content/blog/create-a-rust-webservice.md

    pub mod utils;
    ```

-   These lines import various custom modules:

-   - `data_types`: Defines data structures used across the application.
-   - `db`: Contains functionality for database interactions.
-   - `middleware`: Includes middleware functions for request handling.
-   - `routes`: Defines the various routes and their corresponding handlers.
-   - `utils`: Utility functions used in different parts of the application.
+   These lines import custom modules, each serving a specific purpose, such as `data_types` for data structures, `db` for database interactions, `middleware` for request handling, `routes` for defining route handlers, and `utils` for utility functions.

 2. **Server Configuration**: